 The tour shows our caterpillars in their varying stages of development, and the guides will explain why caterpillars feel it's necessary to change their skins five times, and how they differ physically to butterflies.
 Explanations will also be given as to why it is so advantageous for these creatures to transform themselves from caterpillar into butterflies.

-Locally owned and operated by The CaPTA Group, Australian Butterfly Sanctuary was designed and built by Paul and Sue Wright in 1987.
+Locally owned and operated by the Woodward family (The CaPTA Group), the Australian Butterfly Sanctuary was designed and built by Paul and Sue Wright in 1987.
 Conveniently located next to the village markets, the sanctuary has established itself as a must-see attraction on any trip to Kuranda.

 |Runs Each Monday 09:45 am to 04:00 pm|